 10. Never Keep Any Secrets From Parents

-However, some signs indicate that your child may be struggling emotionally or mentally; in these cases, it’s important to seek expert help.
-Withdrawal from normal activities, changes in sleep or eating patterns, and persistent sadness or irritability can all be warning signs that your child is in distress.
+However, some signs indicate that your child may be struggling emotionally or mentally; in these cases, seeking expert help is important.
+Withdrawal from normal activities, changes in sleep or eating patterns, and persistent sadness or irritability can all be warning signs that your child is distressed.
 Don’t hesitate to contact the school or a mental health professional for help if you see any signs.

 In an ever-evolving educational landscape, ensuring a child’s safety in school remains paramount.
 From understanding the importance of personal information to navigating the challenges of peer pressures, these ten rules provide a foundational guideline for students to maintain their physical and emotional safety.

 As children step into academia, these principles serve as a beacon, ensuring they are equipped to deal with diverse situations.
 By internalizing these rules and promoting open communication, children remain protected and grow with confidence and resilience.
 As the adage goes, “knowledge is power,” in this context, safety knowledge empowers our young ones to thrive in school environments.